 The first schoolhouse was built of logs, on section 10, about the year 1835.
 The first teachers in this school were Evan Hazzard and John Wilton.

 John Blevins built the first blacksmith shop in 1833 and was the first blacksmith in this district.
-Eaton & English put up the first grist mill, which was operated by horse power.

 The first entires of land were made as follows: John Blevins, eighty acres on section 10, April 22, 1831; Peter Kinder, eighty acres on section 10, May 9, 1831; George A. and John Kinder, the same amount on the same section on that date, while Jacob and William Kinder entered at the same time eighty acres on section 14.
 Others of the early sttlers were Nancy Snook, Larkin Craig, Nancy Keel, George Bayless, Hugh Rice, William Anderson, William Eickmeyer, E. S. Holme and J M. Rhoads.